nathandl86/SqlServerDocumenterUtility/SqlServerDocumenterUtility/README.md

 ### What's Left to Do?
 There are a couple things missing that hopefully I'll circle back to that have this feeling a incomplete:

-1. Unit Testing - This is the first priority!
+1. Unit Testing - Still need coverage of Web API, Nancy, & JS
 2. IOC Implemenation - Right now I'm using a manually method of dependency injection I've has success with before, but would like to put in place a framework for it
 3. [Content Negotiation](https://github.com/NancyFx/Nancy/wiki/Content-Negotiation) for Nancy